oimq/Hash/README.md

 ### Projects

-Now, we make the hashXOR generator.
+Now, we make the hasHXOR generator.

 the notions are below.